New Jersey Dog Bite Litigation Attorney

 In our New Jersey dog bite practice, we handle a wide range of devastating dog bite injuries.
 Although dog bite injuries range in severity, some of the most serious injuries include:

 - Rabies disease

 In the most serious cases, a dog bite victim must undergo cosmetic surgery to repair the damage inflicted by a dog.

 According to the Centers for Disease Control and Prevention, infection is also a serious risk in dog bite cases, with one in five dog bites becoming infected.
 Victims face life-threatening infections, such as Colostrum tetani, which produces the tetanus toxin and can quickly cause paralysis and death.
 Dog bite injury victims can also contract MRSA, which is a deadly staph infection notorious for being resistant to many types of antibiotics.

 Dog bite victims can also suffer lasting emotional and mental damage.
 According to Dr. Larry Schmitt, a pediatric psychiatrist, children are much more likely to develop post-traumatic stress disorder following a dog attack.
 In many children with dog bite-related PTSD, symptoms including excessive anxiety, irritability, depression, sleep disturbances, and poor performance in school.
 For these young victims, being attacked by a dog is akin to an adult being set upon by a bear.
 From a child’s perspective, the dog is much more massive than an adult would perceive it.

-If you or your child has been injured by a dog, the Vineland, New Jersey dog bite lawyer at Rosner & Tucker, P.C. can help.
+If you or your child has been injured by a dog, the Vineland, New Jersey dog bite lawyer at Rosner Law Offices, P.C. can help.
 We assist individuals and families throughout New Jersey.
 We will help you get the compensation you deserve.
 Call today to schedule your complimentary case evaluation.
 Call 856-238-5724.